Myanmar

 Overview

-In February 2020, a bill was published to amend Myanmar’s 1995 Prevention and Control of Communicable Diseases Law.
-The stated intention of the bill is to make the government ‘more responsive’ to outbreaks of disease.
-It includes provisions prohibiting health officers from releasing news of disease outbreaks that may cause panic, but also imposes an obligation on people to immediately report family members or employees to government if they suspect they have a disease (at 15b).
-The provision has raised concerns that employees with HIV may be dismissed by employers.
+In February 2020, a bill was published to amend Myanmar’s 1995 Prevention and Control of Communicable Diseases Law, with the stated intention to make the government ‘more responsive’ to outbreaks of disease.
+The draft bill included provisions prohibiting health officers from releasing news of disease outbreaks that may cause panic (which attracted criticism for restricting freedom of expression), and also included a section which would impose an obligation on people to immediately report family members or employees to government if they suspect they have a disease (section 15(b)), raising concerns that people living with HIV may be vulnerable to acts such as being dismissed by employers.
+It does not appear that the law was adopted in Myanmar.

 Laws